FOUNDING DIRECTOR OF PHYSICIAN ASSISTANT STUDIES MASTER’S DEGREE PROGRAM

 - Energy, integrity, passion, openness, flexibility and an abiding sense of humor

-Interested applicants should submit a c/v, letter of interest and the names, email addresses, and phone numbers of three references in Word or PDF format via e-mail to: Dr. Patricia Walker, Dean, College of Health Professions, Sacred Heart University, 5151 Park Ave., Fairfield, CT 06825-1000 email: firstname.lastname@example.org
+Please submit applications to Dr. Patricia Walker, Dean, College of Health Professions, Sacred Heart University, 5151 Park Ave., Fairfield, CT 06825-1000 email: firstname.lastname@example.org